Trevor-Muthoka/AGventure/README.md

-# Team-3-Demo
-Just getting used to github
-Team 3 Strathmore

-## Edits
-Hi.
-This is Caren.
-I was able to fork and clone to my local machine.
-Hopfully, I'll be able to push to Trevor.
+#AGventure
+This is a web application by Strathmore team 3 to help farmers access new markets more info to be released later so just keep checking this page.